-Arkansas Requirements for Conditional Admission - Conditional admission does not mean that a student is prevented from enrolling for the purpose of obtaining a degree or a certificate offered by SAU Tech.
+Conditional Admission.
+Conditional admission does not mean that a student is prevented from enrolling for the purpose of obtaining a degree or a certificate offered by SAU Tech.
 It does mean that a student must complete specific requirements before he/she will be permitted to continue in his/her chosen degree or certificate path.
+Conditionally admitted students will be limited to 12-14 hours for the first semester (unless scholarships require additional hours).
+Those who are admitted conditionally must successfully complete any developmental coursework required for the selected degree within the first 30 semester hours.

-Applicants who are eligible for admission to SAU Tech, but do not satisfy one of the preceding requirements for unconditional admission, will be admitted conditionally.
-Those who are admitted conditionally must successfully complete, within the first 30 semester hours, the requirements of condition appropriate for the chosen degree or certificate.
 Successful completion is defined as obtaining a passing grade in the required courses and maintaining a 2.00 GPA in those courses on a 4.00 scale.